Jermaine Whitehead: San Francisco 49ers

 After going undrafted in the 2015 NFL draft, Whitehead signed with the San Francisco 49ers on May 5, 2015.
-On September 5, 2015, he was released by the 49ers during final team cuts.
-Whitehead was signed to the 49ers' practice squad the following day.
+On September 5, he was released by the 49ers during final team cuts.
+Whitehead was re-signed to the 49ers' practice squad the following day.

 Baltimore Ravens

 On December 23, 2015, the Baltimore Ravens signed Whitehead off the 49ers' practice squad.
 He was inactive for the last two games of the season.
 On April 19, 2016, Whitehead was re-signed by the Ravens.
-He was released by the Ravens on May 13, 2016.
+He was released by the Ravens on May 13.

 Green Bay Packers

 Whitehead was signed by the Green Bay Packers on May 18, 2016.
-On September 3, 2016, he was released by the Packers during final team cuts and was signed to the practice squad the next day.
-On October 24, 2016, he was promoted from the practice squad to the active roster.
+On September 3, he was released by the Packers during final team cuts and was re-signed to the practice squad the next day.
+On October 24, he was promoted from the practice squad to the active roster.
 Whitehead made his NFL debut against the Atlanta Falcons in Week 8.
-On November 7, 2016, he was released by the Packers and was re-signed back to the practice squad.
+On November 7, he was released by the Packers and was re-signed back to the practice squad.
 He signed a futures contract with the Packers on January 24, 2017.

 On September 2, 2017, Whitehead was waived by the Packers and was signed to the practice squad the next day.
-He was promoted to the active roster on October 21, 2017.
+He was promoted to the active roster on October 21.

 Whitehead was re-signed on March 14, 2018.
 In Week 9 against the New England Patriots, Whitehead was ejected after slapping center David Andrews in the face mask.
-He was then released by the Packers on November 6, 2018.
+He was then released by the Packers on November 6.

 Cleveland Browns

 On November 7, 2018, Whitehead was claimed off waivers by the Cleveland Browns.
 On September 29, 2019, he had his first NFL career interception and forced fumble in a game against the Ravens.
-Whitehead was waived on November 4, 2019 after posting "several threatening and racist messages for people who criticized him" following the team's loss to the Denver Broncos, a game in which he missed a number of crucial tackles.
+Whitehead was waived on November 4, after posting "several threatening and racist messages for people who criticized him" following the team's loss to the Denver Broncos, a game in which he missed a number of crucial tackles.
 Whitehead later apologized for the messages.